lewisdiamond/stromjs/README.md

 ## parse()
-Return a `ReadWrite` stream that parses the streamed chunks as JSON
+Returns a `ReadWrite` stream that parses the streamed chunks as JSON

 ```js
 strom.fromArray(['{ "a": "b" }'])